Skip to content

 output.filePathThe name of the output file.
 Supports XML, Markdown, and plain text formats"repomix-output.xml"

-output.styleThe style of the output (xml, markdown, plain).
+output.styleThe style of the output (xml, markdown, json, plain).
 Each format has its own advantages for different AI tools"xml"

 output.parsableStyleWhether to escape the output based on the chosen style schema.
 Enables better parsing but may increase token countfalse